Combating Data Laundering in LLM Training: Unauthorized Data Detection: Progress and Challenge

-\underline{\textbf{Data laundering breaks post-hoc detection.}} It is worth noting that all existing post-hoc detection methods are designed and evaluated under the ``query with originals’’ regime, where the rights holder queries the {\em target} LLM with original proprietary texts and compares intrinsic-signal scores against a non-member corpus.
-This regime overlooks the pliability of natural language, creating a blind spot when the {\em target} LLM was trained on surrogates—semantics-preserving but stylistically or structurally altered variants generated via paraphrasing and back-translation~\citep{barzilay2001extracting, bannard2005paraphrasing}, register/style transfer, or large-scale LLM-based rewriting~\citep{witteveen2019paraphrasing, zeleke2025human}—rather than on the originals.
-When exploited by model providers, this mechanism enables evasion of unauthorized-use detection, a practice we term {\em data laundering}.
-Since the {\em target} LLM never saw the originals, its memorization effect attaches to the surrogates, causing members to lose the intrinsic-score advantage on original texts.
-As a result, the score gap between members and non-members collapses, defeating standard detectors applied with originals.
+\textbf{Data laundering challenges post-hoc detection.} Existing post-hoc detectors are designed and evaluated under the ``query with originals'' regime: the rights holder queries the target LLM with original proprietary texts and compares their scores against those of a non-member reference corpus.
+This regime breaks down when the target model was trained not on the originals, but on semantic-preserving surrogates.
+Such surrogates can be produced through paraphrasing, back-translation~\citep{barzilay2001extracting, bannard2005paraphrasing}, register or style transfer, or large-scale LLM-based rewriting~\citep{witteveen2019paraphrasing, zeleke2025human}.